Man dies in “massive” Port Mourant fire

 Last Updated on Wednesday, 3 January 2024, 12:30 by Denis Chabrol

-A man died late Tuesday night in a “massive” that destroyed two houses at Port Mourant, Corentyne, Berbice, the Guyana Fire Service (GFS) said.
+A man died late Tuesday night in a “massive” fire that destroyed two houses at Port Mourant, Corentyne, Berbice, the Guyana Fire Service (GFS) said.

 Forty-three-year-old Tookant Deoarran perished in the blaze that started at the house he was living in at Manager’s Quarters.
 The house was owned by 43-year-old Asti Deoaarran, the GFS said.
 A nearby two-storey wooden and concrete house owned and occupied by 75-year old Ameena Bacchus was also destroyed leaving her homeless.